cptran777/smite-party-service/README.md

 [Link to Frontend Client](https://github.com/cptran777/smite-party)

+- The server expects 5 names and 5 roles.
+- The randomized roles take into account team balance by detecting team composition issues as roles are filled.

 ## Extensions

 Currently, the first iteration of the API will be a single file that contains the available roles inside lists on the server.
 A request is received and the response will be sent after randomization functionality has been called.